ehmicky/autoserver/docs/collections.md

     attributes: {}
 ```

-the server-side name is `users` and the client-side name is `players`.

 It is also possible to specify several client-side names, which will behave
 as aliases, by using an array of names in `collection.name`.